steemit/steem/README.md

 # Public Announcement & Discussion

-Steem was announced on the
+Golos was announced on the
 [Bitcointalk forum](https://bitcointalk.org/index.php?topic=1410943.new) prior to the start of any mining.